 I am a plant systematist and population geneticist, with broad training in evolution, ecology, and population biology.
 During graduate school, my research interests crystallized around the idea that very common plants are both intriguing theoretically and understudied by evolutionary biologists.
 In particular, I developed a fondness for the genus Amaranthus (pigweeds) that continues to the present day.
 The tractability of such weedy systems has been an additional benefit for involving undergraduate students in research.

 My master’s project is a revision of the phylogeny of the genus Helianthella, the little sunflower.
 I’m using genetic sequencing and morphological comparisons to assess the relations within the genus, which has been mostly ignored since the 1950s.
 I have also been working in the Fresno State Herbarium since my undergrad, first digitizing herbarium specimens, but more recently aiding in the transfer of entries and images to the new database and intake of new physical specimens.
-I received my B.S. in Biology from Fresno State in Spring 2019, and am now pursuing my M.S. in Biology starting Fall 2019.
+I received my B.S. in Biology from Fresno State in Spring 2019, and am now pursuing my M.S. in Biology.

 I am studying the ecological interactions between plants and fungi in forest ecosystems using mycoheterotrophic (MH) plants as a model system.
 MH plants are plants that have evolved to completely lose the ability to photosynthesize.
 Instead, their roots are colonized by particular species of fungi that create a network of connections to other plant roots throughout the soil.
 Sugars produced by nearby photosynthetic plants travel through roots into the fungal network, and these sugars are then given to MH plants by their fungal symbiotic partners.
 My project specifically focuses on whether MH plants are beneficial or detrimental to the species involved in forest fungal networks.
 After finishing my Master’s, I plan to pursue a Ph.D. and continue studying ecological interactions between plants and fungi.

-I, along with my partner Savneesh Athwal, are currently working on a project regarding the native California species Phlox speciosa.
+I, along with my partner Savneesh Athwal, am currently working on a project regarding the native California species Phlox speciosa.
 I am testing out microsatellite markers to better understand the genetics and taxonomy of this species.
 The purpose of this project is to analyze the different populations across a geographic range of Phlox speciosa and determine whether there are subspecies and genetic differences.
 I am also imaging Fresno State Herbarium specimens and learning how to process them to upload to the online database.
 After earning my B.S. in Biology from Fresno State, my goal is to go to medical school to pursue a career in medicine.

-I am currently working alongside Pawanpreet Gill with help from Monique Cantu on our project regarding Phlox speciosa.
+I am currently working alongside Pawanpreet Gill on our project regarding Phlox speciosa.
 I am working on PCR and gel electrophoresis for 3 different microsatellite markers which will help interpret the genetic differences in the populations of Phlox.
 I am also working on analyzing data we have completed and sent to the genomics company Laragen.
 Once I have received my B.S. in Biology with a minor in Chemistry, I plan on applying to medical school to eventually return to the Central Valley as a physician!